-Over the last few days it has been interesting for me to see a number of discussions pop up on blog sites and social and business networking relationship sites that I belong to about the correlation between employee retention and employee satisfaction.
+Over the last weeks it has been interesting for me to see a number of discussions pop up on blog sites and social and business networking relationship sites that I belong to about the correlation between employee retention and employee satisfaction.
 The dialogue includes questions like:

 - Is there a direct or indirect correlation between employee retention and employee satisfaction?